-OEM protection is similar to the passwords and privilege levels.
-However, OEM protection provides a higher level of security.
-The OEM protection feature is enabled/disabled using a 1 to 7 character password.
-When OEM protection is enabled, all read and write access to the CPU program and configuration is prohibited.
+The OEM protection feature is enabled/disabled using a 1 to 7 character password, known as the OEM key.
+When OEM protection is enabled, all read and write access to the CPU program and configuration is prohibited: any store, load, verify, or clear user program operation will fail.